 What is the weather like in September / October?

-I’d like to use the Parrtjima logo
+I’d like to use the Parrtjima logo.

 If you’d like to help us promote Parrtjima or request the use of a logo, please complete the Brand Guidelines Application Form.
 Once approved, you will receive a link to our logo suite and brand guidelines.

-What kind of lights will be used?
+What kind of lights and technology will be used to create Parrtjima 2017?

-The light show will be a projection onto the range.
 Light sources will be approximately 600 metres from the range and do not include concentrated laser beams.
 Similar lighting specifications have been used for events staged at Taronga Zoo and within the Blue Mountains National Park in NSW, without any evident detrimental effects on wildlife.